joren485/blog/_drafts/aur-packages-expired-domains.md

 (1/1) installing vulnerable-package
 ```

-But when they actually try to run the software they just installed, it actually runs our files:
+But when they actually to run the software they just installed, it actually runs our files:
 ```bash
 $ /vulnerable-package/start.sh
 [+] Code Execution